chapkovski/NovalandCorruptionGuide/docs/source/CodeStructurePost.rst

                     };
                 }

-                // Function to restore the survey to the saved page function restoreCurrentPage(savedPageName) {
+                // Function to restore the current page of the survey from localStorage function restoreCurrentPage(savedPageName) {
                     if (savedPageName) {
                         const page = survey.getPageByName(savedPageName);